TopeAdebayo/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script to print all the groups the current user is part of
+Script to change the owner of a file to a given user